15 Mobile App Onboarding Best Practices to Follow in 2020

 1. Positive User Experience

 You wouldn’t want your app to just lay there in the user’s phone not being used for months, or worse yet, being uninstalled.
 To ensure active users on your app, onboarding comes in handy.
-As the first user interaction plays a pivotal role in deciding whether the user will use your app again or not, you need to give them the best user experience.
+As the first user interaction plays a pivotal role in deciding whether the user will use your app again or not, you need to give them the best app onboarding experiences.

 Guiding the users via onboarding on how to use the app and what features it possesses, will help them navigate with ease and they won’t feel lost.
 They get a fair idea of why they should use the app and most importantly how to use it efficiently.